funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 ## TypeScript Typings

 Make sure you use all the typings supplied in the SDK.
 As the SDK is exposed on the window object, you should use the window object supplied by the SDK.
 This extends the `Window` object as well, so you can use it for standard window calls.
-This will give you full compile time errors on your wallet integration.
+This will give you full compile time errors on your Wallet integration.

 ```ts
 import window from '@funfair-tech/wallet-sdk/window';